Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 I decided to start with the simplest thing that could possibly work, on the smallest model available (within reason, given cost vs performance etc etc).
 Could [GPT-5 mini](https://github.com/marketplace/models/azure-openai/gpt-5-mini) use its vision capabilities to extract the entire contract in one shot from the images alone, negating the need for any extraction / chunking / RAG / tools / orchestration etc?

-I had to turn on billing as the multiple pages images exceeded the free limits on context size, but to my delight the model was correct on every field.
+I had to turn on billing as the multiple page images exceeded the free limits on context size, but to my delight the model was correct on every field.
 I tried it with a different contract type and again it was correct.
 This was of course great news as it meant we needed to use very few tokens compared to the more complex approaches, plus there was less to maintain and equally less to go wrong.

 # Responses API

 Whilst looking at the OpenAPI documentation, I found a section explaining that you can [upload PDFs directly](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat)!
 Open API [extracts both images *and* text](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat#how-it-works) from the document and feeds it to the model for you.
 This would simplify my code and provide even more context to the model, a double win.

 There was only one problem - PDF upload requires use of the [Responses API](https://platform.openai.com/docs/api-reference/responses).
 This is OpenAI's most up to date API, replacing the (still widely used) ChatCompletions and Assistants APIs which came before it.
 Unfortunately, Github Models [only supports the Chat Completions](https://docs.github.com/en/rest/models/inference?apiVersion=2022-11-28#run-an-inference-request) API.
-In addition to this, I had been authenticating with a Personal Access Token which was fine for testing but not an ideal solution as we move towards production.
+In addition to this, I had been authenticating with a Personal Access Token which was fine for testing but not an ideal solution as we moved towards production.

 For both of these reasons, I decided to look at Microsoft's [AI Foundry](https://learn.microsoft.com/en-us/azure/ai-foundry/what-is-azure-ai-foundry) enterprise offering.
-This both [supports the Responses API](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/responses?tabs=python-key) and allows authenticating with [Azure credentials](https://learn.microsoft.com/en-us/azure/ai-foundry/quickstarts/get-started-code?tabs=csharp#set-up-your-environment) via e.g. the CLI or, eventually, managed identity in App Service.
+This both [supports the Responses API](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/responses?tabs=python-key) and allows authenticating with [Azure credentials](https://learn.microsoft.com/en-us/azure/ai-foundry/quickstarts/get-started-code?tabs=csharp#set-up-your-environment).
 It's also tied into the billing for the rest of our Azure services and has full featured [VSCode integration](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/get-started-projects-vs-code), so acted as a great replacement for Github Models.

 ![AI Foundry](/assets/ai-foundry.png)